 The AAR combined with, at a later stage, support documents and additional interviews form the Post Incident Analysis Report.
 The report answers the three main questions: 1.
 What worked well, and why?
 2. What did not work well?
 3. What can be improved, and how?

-The Post Incident Analysis Report is a powerful tool for change, notably assessing if the organization lived up towards its duty of care.
+The Post Incident Analysis Report is a powerful tool for change, notably assessing if the organization lived up to its duty of care.
 The report is not to evaluate individual performance or assign credit or blame; to do so will kill the process.